Frequently Asked Questions

 Level: All; Interested: DBAs, Business Managers; Category: Training

 Since end-users won’t do anything different from what they already do when adding and changing data in the database, there’s nothing new for them to know.
 As for database developers, they mostly need to be aware that they can use only InnoDB tables.
 They can’t use other storage engines.
-If they don’t already, they might want to learn about the features of InnoDB so they can take advantage of them (e.g., transactions).
+If they do not already, they might want to learn about the features of InnoDB so they can take advantage of them (for example, transactions).

 Using Galera Cluster will very much be in the purview of DBAs.
 They need to know how to create a Galera Cluster, how to add and remove nodes from a cluster.
 Most importantly, they need to be able to restart a cluster properly so data isn’t at risk.